- Donor-Advised Funds

 Non-cash assets, some of which may be called illiquid or complex assets, are wide ranging—from tangible personal property to stock in a private company.
 It is often possible to donate these assets to a DAF and use the proceeds from their liquidation for grantmaking—providing benefits for both the donors and the charities they support.

-Here, you will find a helpful guide through the process of contributing a non-cash asset to a DAF.
-Read on to familiarize yourself with common definitions, general benefits, and how to start utilizing the full value of your non-cash assets for philanthropic giving.
+Read on to familiarize yourself with non-cash assets including their general benefits, the process for donating them to a DAF, and how to start utilizing the full value of your non-cash assets for philanthropic giving.

 Non-cash contributions are gifts made to a charitable organization of an asset other than cash.

 The most common kind of non-cash asset to give as a charitable contribution is publicly traded stock.
 These assets can be freely sold on a public market to fund DAF grantmaking.
 Other non-cash assets which cannot be traded on a public exchange and may require additional processing and due diligence like real estate, shares of private companies or artwork are also sometimes referred to as complex, illiquid or specialty assets.

 Below are some examples of non-cash assets often contributed to a DAF: